 2 – Record a video version

 - Record yourself ad-libbing on the topics you’ve covered in past blog posts.
-If you’re able to do so, recording a conversational video on past post topics may come across as more natural for viewers.
+If you’re comfortable with it, a conversational video on past post topics will come across as more natural for viewers.
+Keep them to a few minutes, like Growth Everywhere’s Growth Bites on various marketing topics.

 - Create screen capture videos that show you carrying out any tasks or procedures described in past blog articles.
 Programs like Jing, Camstudio or Camtasia can make this process easy.

-Whatever approach you decide to take, post your new video blog post to your own website and then upload it to Youtube, Vimeo and any other video sharing services you use in order to expand the reach of your new content.
+Whatever approach you decide to take, publish your new video blog post to your own website and then upload it to YouTube, Vimeo and any other video sharing services – including Facebook and Twitter – that you use in order to expand the reach of your “new and improved!” content.

 4 – Create podcast episodes